astronomer/astro-sdk/README.md

 We follow Semantic Versioning for releases.
 Check the [changelog](docs/CHANGELOG.md) for the latest changes.

+## Release Managements

+To learn more about our release philosophy and steps, check [here](docs/RELEASE.md)

 ## Contribution Guidelines

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.